 - Coverage Use this option to optimize your WLAN for coverage.
 It is assumed that the APs' capacity is adequate for the number of clients connected to the WLAN.
-The wizard will try to make sure that the entire area is covered by Wi-Fi without considering the number and type of clients that will be using the WLAN. - Capacity (simple) Use this option to optimize your WLAN for capacity to provide sufficient resources for client servicing and load balancing on a site-wide basis.
+The wizard will try to make sure that the entire area is covered by Wi-Fi without considering the number and type of clients that will be using the WLAN.
+Such planning may be used for warehouses or other areas where client devices do not generate much network traffic. - Capacity (simple) Use this option to optimize your WLAN for capacity to provide sufficient resources for client servicing and load balancing on a site-wide basis.
 To proceed, you need to estimate the number of APs that will service your site and enter the estimated value into the Total number of APs to deploy field. - Capacity (advanced) Use this option to optimize your WLAN for capacity to provide sufficient resources for client servicing and load balancing on a per-zone basis.
 The wizard will try to make sure that each coverage area is covered by Wi-Fi taking into consideration the number and type of clients that you have assigned to each area.
+This option is most useful when you specify several coverage areas with different requirements on the same floor, such as high-density areas with applications that require high throughput and low RTT vs. areas with few clients, etc.